-When a Full Project Proposal is deemed complete and ready for ranking, EMC members will rank the proposal according to the ranking process.
+Full Project Proposals will be evaluated by the EMC using the ranking criteria and approach outlined in Section 4.2 of the EMC 2022 Strategic Plan.23 When a Full Project Proposal is deemed complete and ready for ranking, EMC members will rank the proposal according to the ranking process.
 EMC members will individually rank each project and the average ranking score will be calculated for each project.
 No specific minimum average ranking score is required for support; rather, individual project scores will be considered relative to other project scores.

 Once all Full Project Proposals for the annual project cycle have been ranked, the EMC members will vote to make recommendations for allocation of available EMC funds to the Proposals, taking into consideration the project ranking score, how well the project tests the effectiveness of the FPRs, and the reasonableness of the requested budget.
 The EMC may decide to recommend funding a proposal in full, in part, or not at all.
-The Board will make the final funding decision.
+Ranking results will be posted on the EMC's website24 and applicants will be notified of the results and receive comments from the EMC.
+The EMC will generally complete the review of Full Project Proposals and make any funding recommendations for FY 2023/24 at the August meeting.

 It is the intent of the EMC to keep the ranking process transparent, with the ranking done in an easily trackable manner.
 The ranking will take place during regular, public meetings of the EMC.
 Thereafter, both the written notes of the meeting and ranking results are published on the Board's website.
-Project Principal Investigators will be notified of their project ranking, and any comments regarding their project referred to them from the Committee.
-EMC members who are the Principal Investigator or Collaborator on a project will recuse themselves from ranking their proposal.
+Project Principal Investigators will be